systemetric/mecanumbot/README.md

 Code:
 - [Basic movement](src/main.cpp)
-    - code moves the robot in a square
+    - code moves the robot in a circle
     - comments cover the basics of wiring up the boards to control the motors